 - Weather and Trail protection

-Very few bike trailers will have all of these safety features.
+Very few best bike trailers for kids will have all of these safety features.
 However, the more the merrier.
 Consider which ones are the most important for you depending on where you will ride and what type of riding you want to do.

 Some features that you can expect to see out there include: